Al-Mayassa bint Hamad Al Thani: Career

+In April 2023, Sheikha Al-Mayassa was a speaker at the "Art for Tomorrow" conference in Italy, organized by the Democracy & Culture Foundation in collaboration with The New York Times.

+In December 2023, she launched her podcast, "The Power of Culture", which focuses on the cultural scene in Qatar.

+She is a member of the environmental council of the Museum of Contemporary Art, Los Angeles and of the collections council at The Guggenheim Museum.

 Art collecting

 Sheikha Al-Mayassa's wealth and role as Chairperson of Qatar Museums make her influential among art collectors.
 Bloomberg reported her acquisition budget on behalf of Qatar Museums is estimated at $1 billion annually.

 Sheikha Al-Mayassa is said to have purchased the most expensive painting in the world, Paul Gauguin's When Will You Marry? in 2015 for $300 million, Cezanne's The Card Players in 2012 for $250 million, as well as Mark Rothko's White Center (Yellow, Pink and Lavender on Rose) in 2007 for $70 million, a Damien Hirst pill cabinet for $20 million and works by Jeff Koons, Andy Warhol, Roy Lichtenstein and Francis Bacon.
-She has staged major exhibitions in Qatar with Takashi Murakami, Richard Serra and Damien Hirst (underwriting his exhibit first at the Tate Modern prior to opening in Doha).
+She has staged major exhibitions in Qatar with Takashi Murakami, Richard Serra, and Damien Hirst (underwriting his exhibit first at the Tate Modern prior to opening in Doha).
 The Sheikha oversees a vast array of museums including the I. M. Pei-designed Museum of Islamic Art, Doha, which opened in November 2008, and the Jean Nouvel-designed National Museum of Qatar, which opened in March 2019.
 The Orientalist Museum by Herzog & de Meuron is slated to open in the coming year.

 Sheikha Al-Mayassa participated in a TED Talk in February 2012, where she highlighted the importance of the social impact of art.
 She affirmed that her goal was to create a local collection of art to contribute in shaping the Qatari national identity.

+Controversies

+In 2019 Sheikha al Mayassa and her husband were sued by three British and American workers who claimed that they had made them work long hours without overtime.
+Both Sheikha al Mayassa and her husband denied this and settled without admission of liability.